ParthChatupale/AgriSensePro/docs/Agrisense_Documentation.md

 ### Component Explanation

 #### 1. **Client Layer (Frontend)**
-The frontend is a Progressive Web Application built with React and TypeScript, providing a responsive, mobile-first user interface.
+The frontend is a web app built with React and TypeScript that works well on phones and computers.

-- **Pages**: Main application screens including Home, Dashboard, Advisory, Community, Profile, and authentication pages
+- **Pages**: Main screens like Home, Dashboard, Advisory, Community, Profile, and login/signup pages
-- **Components**: Reusable UI components including navigation, chatbot, footer, and a comprehensive UI component library (shadcn/ui)
+- **Components**: Reusable pieces like navigation bar, chatbot, footer, and a full set of UI components (shadcn/ui)
-- **Services**: API client layer with axios, authentication helpers, and internationalization support
+- **Services**: Code that talks to the backend API, handles login, and supports multiple languages
-- **PWA Features**: Service workers for offline functionality, install prompts, and efficient caching strategies
+- **PWA Features**: Special code that makes it work offline, allows installation, and stores data efficiently

 #### 2. **Application Layer (Backend)**
-The backend is built with FastAPI, providing RESTful APIs organized into modular routers.
+The backend is built with FastAPI and provides APIs organized into separate sections.

-- **Auth Router**: Handles user registration, login, JWT token generation, and profile management
+- **Auth Router**: Handles signup, login, creating tokens, and managing user profiles
-- **Fusion Engine Router**: Core intelligence layer that combines data sources and generates advisories
+- **Fusion Engine Router**: The smart part that combines all data sources and creates advice
 - **Community Router**: Manages posts, comments, likes, image uploads, and user interactions
-- **AI Router**: Integrates with Google Gemini 2.5 Pro for chatbot functionality
+- **AI Router**: Connects to Google Gemini for the chatbot
-- **Services Layer**: Modular services for weather data, market prices, NDVI processing, crop stage detection, and geocoding
+- **Services Layer**: Separate services for weather data, market prices, NDVI processing, crop stage detection, and location services
-- **Utils**: Helper functions for data loading, caching, and utility operations
+- **Utils**: Helper functions for loading data, caching, and other common tasks

 #### 3. **Data Layer**
-The data layer uses SQLAlchemy ORM for database operations, supporting both SQLite (development) and PostgreSQL (production).
+The data layer uses SQLAlchemy to work with the database.
+It works with SQLite for testing and PostgreSQL for production.

-- **Users Table**: Stores user accounts, profiles, and preferences
+- **Users Table**: Stores user accounts, profiles, and settings
-- **Posts Table**: Community posts with content, metadata, and engagement metrics
+- **Posts Table**: Stores community posts with content, metadata, and how many likes/comments they have
-- **Comments Table**: User comments on posts
+- **Comments Table**: Stores comments that users write on posts
-- **PostLikes Table**: Like relationships between users and posts
+- **PostLikes Table**: Tracks which users liked which posts

 #### 4. **External Services Layer**
-The system integrates with multiple external APIs to provide comprehensive agricultural data.
+The system connects to several external services to get farming data.

-- **IMD Weather API**: Real-time weather data and forecasts from India Meteorological Department
+- **IMD Weather API**: Real-time weather and forecasts from India Meteorological Department
-- **Agmarknet API**: Current and historical market prices for agricultural commodities
+- **Agmarknet API**: Current and past market prices for crops
-- **Bhuvan Satellite**: Satellite imagery and NDVI data for crop health monitoring
+- **Bhuvan Satellite**: Satellite images and NDVI data to check crop health
-- **Google Gemini API**: AI-powered chatbot for instant agricultural advice
+- **Google Gemini API**: AI chatbot that gives instant farming advice

 ### Data Flow Architecture